A pentatonic secret from Scott Henderson!

 For a Mixolydian sound, move down a tone or up a 5th.

 Off course, you don’t have to use the same shape all the time.
 Looking at the pictured A Ionian, E shape below, can you see the Minor Pentatonic shapes of Gm, Am and Dm?

 Can you see the major pentatonic shapes of E, A and C?

 This was a quick way to get modal sounds, all you do is move the same shape to a new fret.

 If you find one of these tricks that you really feel works, like move up a tone over chord II for example, then try to fit this into solos.

 You could take a lick and simply move it up two frets, then back down again whenever over a II chord.

-The problem with tricks, secrets and shortcuts is that it makes you memorize a bunch of stuff that is so specialist that if you don’t know your basics you are looking at muscle memory, trial and error.
+The problem with tricks, secrets and shortcuts are that it makes you memorise a bunch of stuff that is so specialist that if you don’t know your basics you are looking at muscle memory, trial and error.

 However, if you do know your modes and pentatonic scales, this is a brilliant trick for milking one phrase.
 Just move it around!